 Located near the town of Ballintoy in the beautiful County Antrim lies the famous Carrick-a-Rede Rope Bridge.
 The Carrick-a-Rede Rope Bridge sways 30 metres above the glistening ocean waves that has been around for over 250 years.
 The rope bridge is owned and maintained by the National Trust.
-The National Trust Works to preserve historic places and natural beauty like this attraction.
+The National Trust works to preserve historic places and natural beauty just like this attraction.

 If you are in search of spectacular coastal sites in Northern Ireland this attraction is a must- experience.
-Now only is Carrick-a-Rede Rope Bridge an incredible tourist attraction but also offers a fascinating history to uncover.
+Now only is Carrick-a-Rede Rope Bridge an incredible tourist attraction, but also offers a fascinating history to uncover.
 Keep reading to find out more about this famous tourist attraction in Northern Ireland…

 History of Carrick-a-Rede Rope Bridge

-It was common for fisherman to catch around 300 salmon a day in the 1970s but as years went on salmon fishing became less popular.
+It was common for fisherman to catch around 300 salmon a day, in the 1970s but as years went on salmon fishing became less popular.
 This was mainly due to the pressures of the sea and river pollution causing a decline in salmon.
-By 2002 the last fish was caught at Carrick-a-Rede.
+By 2002, the last fish was caught at Carrick-a-Rede.

 Preserving the History of Carrick-a-Rede Rope Bridge

-Visitors can now check out the old fisherman’s cottage, which was used by fisherman for many decades as shelter when they worked at the fishery.
+Visitors can now check out the old fisherman’s cottage, which was used by fisherman for many decades as a shelter when they worked at the fishery.

-The view you’ll capture while you cross the rope bridge is exceptional in natural beauty and you’ll see out to Rathlin Island and as far as Scotland.
+The views you’ll capture while you cross the rope bridge is exceptional in natural beauty and you’ll see out to Rathlin Island and as far as Scotland.
 But anyone with a fear of heights might have to find the courage to cross the Carrick-a-Rede Rope Bridge.
 However, if you do visit those coastal views are simply breathtaking and totally worth it.